open/close all folders

 Played by: Raúl "Chato" Padilla (Original series), Leonardo García (Animated series up to Season 6), Héctor Miranda (Animated series since Season 6), Dave Mallow (English dub).A sociable but forgetful and negligent postal worker who appears in a few of the last episodes and takes over for Don Ramón in the Chavo segments on the hourlong Chespirito.
 Whenever he enters the vecindad, he is seen carrying an old bicycle, which he cannot ride because he couldn't learn (and he'll be instantly dismissed if he tells at the post office he doesn't know how to ride the bicycle).
 Jaimito also is rather lazy and tends to avoid carrying out tasks with the excuse of "avoiding fatigue".

 - Aluminium Christmas Trees: The way he talks about Tangamandapio, his hometown, induces the belief it does not exist, both out and in-universe, even though it does.
-Fun fact: The town of Tangamandapio has a statue of him, showing their gratitute for making the town famous.
+In fact, in 2012, years after his actor's death, a statue of Jaimito was raised in Tangamandapio◊ in gratitude for making the town famous.

 - Lazy Bum: And how!Jaimito: Es que, quiero evitar la fatiga.

 - Nice Guy: The biggest one in the series.
 At least, until he became a Suspiciously Similar Substitute for Don Ramón, where he turned into a Jerk with a Heart of Gold.

 - Put on a Bus: In the 1992 season, alongside all adult characters that were not required to appear in the school episodes the final season was entirely composed of.

 - Suspiciously Similar Substitute: Of Don Ramón (and, in terms of being an elder person in debt, of Doña Nieves) in later seasons.